tim-hardcastle/Pipefish/README.md

 ### Housekeeping

-As you’ve seen, the hub can start services for you with `hub run <script name>`.
-It lets you talk to any of the services, and to switch which one is the default to be talked to. `hub run` without any parameters will give you an “empty service”, a mere REPL.
+As you’ve seen, the hub can start services for you with `hub run "<script name>"`.
+It lets you talk to any of the services, and to switch which one is the default to be talked to.

-So far in this manual/demonstration we haven’t given our services names and so the hub has just assigned them serial numbers `#0`, `#1`, etc. You can start a named service using `hub run <script name> as <service name>`.
+So far in this manual/demonstration we haven’t usually given our services names and so the hub has just assigned them serial numbers `#0`, `#1`, etc. You can start a named service using `hub run "<script name>" as "<service name>"`.

 When you close down Charm, it will remember the named services you had running and which of those, if any, was your current service (the one named in the prompt, the one you’re talking to by default).